 If you’ve been injured on the job, you deserve compensation.
 Unfortunately, it’s in the interest of your employer’s insurance company to deny you that compensation if they can.
 Their goal is to keep money in their pocket and out of yours.
 Some insurance companies are easier to work with than others, but they all have the same business model: to pay out as little as possible.

 During your recovery, you’ll be building up lots of medical bills that you might be unable to pay.
 If your accident was severe, you might be forced to take months off from work.
 Even if your employer will hold your job for you, you need to be able to pay the bills during the time you’re not working.
-That’s why companies in Massachusetts are required to carry workers’ compensation insurance.
+That’s why companies in Boston are required to carry workers’ compensation insurance.

 A doctor may fill several roles in the process of resolving your workers’ comp claim.
 Your own doctors will help you to recover and get back to work.
 But a doctor’s opinion (or several doctors’ opinions) will also make a difference in how much compensation you’re awarded.
 They are important to the claim investigation in addition to your recovery.

 You may be required to undergo an Independent Medical Exam (IME) if the insurance company doesn’t accept your doctor’s findings or your physician has declared that you are partially or totally disabled as a result of the accident or injury.
 These payouts are larger and the insurance company will investigate these claims more carefully.

 Your meeting with a workers’ comp doctor could make a huge difference in your final compensation.
 It’s important to go into this appointment with your eyes wide open.
 The insurance company will try their best to get you to accept less, sometimes using what you say against you.

 Here’s what you need to know about meeting with a worker’s compensation doctor in Boston — plus mistakes to avoid during your appointment.

 How Does a Workers’ Comp Claim Work in Boston?